Bundles of spectra and algebraic K-theory

-Ando-Blumberg-Gepner \cite{ABG2} prove that the quasicategory of functors $X \arr \sS_{\infty}$ from a Kan complex $X$ to the quasicategory of spectra $\sS_{\infty}$ is equivalent to the quasicategory associated to the May-Sigurdsson model category of parametrized spectra over the geometric realization $\abs{X}$.
-Variants of their arguments can be used to prove results in the same vein as Theorem \ref{thm:classification_of_Rbundles}.
-The proof in this paper is more concrete, using the pullback of a universal bundle to induce the equivalence instead of Lurie's straightening functor \cite{HTT}*{\S3.2.1} and universal properties of functors of quasicategories.
 When $M = R$, Theorem \ref{thm:classification_of_Rbundles} says that line $R$-bundles over $X$ are classified by the classifying space $B \mGL_1 R$ of the units of $R$.
-The construction of the line $R$-bundle associated to a map $f \colon X \arr B \mGL_1 R$ is the generalised Thom spectrum of $f$ as studied by Ando-Blumberg-Gepner-Hopkins-Rezk \citelist{\cite{ABGHR1} \cite{ABGHR2}}; see Remark \ref{construction_thomspectra}.
+The construction of the line $R$-bundle associated to a map $f \colon X \arr B \mGL_1 R$ is the generalized Thom spectrum studied by Ando-Blumberg-Gepner-Hopkins-Rezk \citelist{\cite{ABGHR1} \cite{ABGHR2}}; see Remark \ref{construction_thomspectra}.
 From another point of view, a parametrized spectrum with fiber $M$ gives a twisted form of the cohomology theory $M$.
 We can then view Theorem \ref{thm:classification_of_Rbundles} as giving a general classification theorem of the twists of $M$-theory.